User Module

 </form>

 When the Set button is clicked, the form data is sent to the user module as a JSON document.
-On the terminal screen where the slowdash command is running, you can see a message like:
+On the terminal screen, you will see a message like:

 23-03-14 16:37:46 INFO: DISPATCH: {'set_time_offset': True, 'time_offset': '3'}